William103/first-attempt-at-a-lisp/README.md

    * Ex. `(lambda (x y) (+ x y))` evaluates to a function that sums its arguments
    * Ex. `((lambda (x y) (+ x y)) 3 2)` evaluates to `5`
    * Ex. `(((lambda (x) (lambda (y) (+ x y))) 3) 2)` also evaluates to `5`
  - Defining symbols.
-This consists of the keyword `define` followed by an identifier (any sequence of non-whitespace, non-parentheses characters that aren't a keyword; this does include sequences starting with numbers, so `5foo` is a valid variable name) followed by an expression to bind to that symbol. **Note**: shadowing isn't a thing.
-Symbols bound by `define` trump symbols bound by `lambda`.
+This consists of the keyword `define` followed by an identifier (any sequence of non-whitespace, non-parentheses characters that aren't a keyword; this does include sequences starting with numbers, so `5foo` is a valid variable name) followed by an expression to bind to that symbol.
+Shadowing is allowed and behaves like you would expect.
    * Ex. `(define x 3)` binds the value `3` to the symbol `x`
    * Ex. `(define fact (lambda (n) (if n (* n (fact (+ n -1))) 1)))` binds the factorial function to the symbol `fact`
    * Ex. `(define >= (lambda (a b) (not (< a b))))` binds to the symbol `>=` the `>=` function.